ttiagojm/ttiagojm/WebDev/README.md

 * DailyMath
     * [This](https://github.com/ttiagojm/DailyMath) project is a web application which shows a new mathematic exercise everyday
     * It's being developed by me and other people
-    * We use Python and FastAPI for backend, PostgreSQL for database and ReactJS for frontend
+    * We use Java and Servlets for backend, PostgreSQL for database and ReactJS for frontend
     * Mathematics exercises and solutions will be saved in the database
     * No authentication is needed
     * The web application is still under development